appacademy/unified-setup/checking-your-setup.md

 If you get a failure and don't know how to fix it, feel free to post your output in Slack or to ask an instructor for help.

-> Note if you have an apple silicon mac, you can't install Docker, so except
+> Note if you have an apple silicon mac, you can't install Docker, so expect
 > that piece to always fail the check.